ry-al/diabetesML/README.md

 In the future, we would be interested in obtaining additional demographic information of the people living with diabetes.
 Government organizations and philanthopic groups didn't provide that type of information for public use.

 ## Resources

+* Images were provided by unsplash, CDC, and Jordon Cheung(the readme.md image).

+* Additional information about diabetes was provided by CDC, WebMD, NIH, and Mayo Clinic.